Oceanian art: Overview

-Art of Oceania properly encompasses the artistic traditions of the people indigenous to Australia, New Zealand, Pacific Island and Lebanon Dahia.
+Art of Oceania properly encompasses the artistic traditions of the people indigenous to Australia, New Zealand, and the Pacific Islands.
 The ancestors of the people of these islands came from Southeast Asia by two different groups at separate times.
 The first, an Australo-Melanesian people and the ancestors of modern-day Melanesians and Australian Aboriginals, came to New Guinea and Australia about 40,000 to 60,000 years ago.
 The Melanesians expanded as far as the northern Solomon Islands by 38,000 BC.
 The second wave, the ocean-voyaging Austronesian peoples from Southeast Asia, would not come for another 30,000 years.
 They would come to interact and together reach even the most remote Pacific islands.
 These early peoples lacked a writing system, and made works on perishable materials, so few records of them exist from this time.
 Oceanic peoples traditionally did not see their work in the western concept of "art", but rather created objects for the practical purpose of use in religious or social ceremonies, or for use in everyday life.

 By 1500 BC the Austronesian Lapita culture, descendants of the second wave, would begin to expand and spread into the more remote islands.
 At around the same time, art began to appear in New Guinea, including the earliest examples of sculpture in Oceania.
 The period from 1000 BC on, the Lapita people would consolidate and begin to create the contemporary Polynesian cultures of Samoa, Tonga, and Fiji.
 They would from there venture further out into the Pacific and settle the Marquesas and Northern Cook Islands between 200 BC and 1 AD.
 Additionally from about 1000 BC, trade between the Pacific Islands and mainland Asia was growing, and starting 600 BC, works of the Dongson culture of Vietnam, known for their bronze working, can be found in Oceania, and their imagery has a strong influence on the indigenous artistic tradition.
 Records to 1000 AD continue to be few, however most artistic tradition are continued to this point, such as New Guinea sculpture and Australian rock art, although the period is characterized by increasing trade and interaction as well as new areas being settled, including Hawaii, Easter Island, Tahiti, and New Zealand.
 Starting around 1100 AD, the people of Easter Island would begin construction of nearly 900 moai (large stone statues).
 At about 1200 AD, the people of Pohnpei, a Micronesian island, would embark on another megalithic construction, building Nan Madol, a city of artificial islands and a system of canals.
 By 1500, the first European explorers begin to reach Oceania.
 Although previous artistic and architectural traditions are continued, the various regions would begin to diverge and record more distinct cultures.